devcarlosperez/CanAccesible/docs/technologies.md

 ### Authentication & Security

 - **JSON Web Token (JWT)**: Used for secure user authentication.
 Tokens are generated upon login and validated on each protected request.
+- **LDAP JS**: Client library for interacting with LDAP servers, used for user authentication and directory operations.
-- **Bcrypt**: Library for password hashing before storage in the database, ensuring credential security.
+- **SSHA Password Hashing**: Secure password hashing implemented in LDAP using the SSHA (Salted SHA) algorithm for credential security.
 - **Express Session**: Middleware to handle user sessions.

 ### File Handling & Storage